bitcointranscripts/bitcointranscripts/tabconf/2024/cluster-mempool-by-murch.md

 And then you don't need a CPFP carve-out because the package is limited to two.
 If you create another transaction that spends from the parent transaction, it'll sibling evict the first child and just keep the child with the higher fee rate.
 So either of the two parties will always be able to bump the parent, And the only way to bump the parent is by incentivizing the parent with a higher fee.
-So maybe lightning channels will look more obvious because they might use v3 transactions at that point.
+So maybe Lightning channels will look more obvious because they might use v3 transactions at that point.
 But v3 transactions will also be useful for other things, for other L2 proposals maybe.
-I think ARC needs more than two transactions potentially, but there's several other contracting protocols, layer two protocols, where packages of two transactions would be feasible.
+I think Ark needs more than two transactions potentially, but there's several other contracting protocols, Layer-two protocols, where packages of two transactions would be feasible.
 Also, so earlier I said that RBF rules, as we have them right now, are not always gonna create the most incentive compatible outcome.
 So we might accept sometimes a replacement that actually doesn't lead to a better block template, or not accept a replacement that would lead to a better outcome.
 But with the fee rate diagram, actually, it becomes much easier to compare replacements.